 The children have opened their Christmas presents and have spent the morning playing.
 It is now time to get ready to go to the White's for Christmas dinner.
-JonBenet has regressed in her toilet habits and has begun to wet herself, she will have to wear pull-ups to the dinner party.
+The sexual experience at the Mob's Christmas party has caused JonBenet to regress in her toilet training and has begun to wet herself.
+She will have to wear pull-ups to the dinner party.
 In getting JonBenet ready, Patsy helped her put on the pull-ups, the oversized panties that went over the pull-ups and the rest of her clothing.
 Later, the Ramseys arrived at the home of Fleet and Priscilla White.
-Shortly after arriving JonBenet had an accident that needed attending.
+Shortly after arriving, JonBenet had an accident that needed attending.

 Later that evening the Ramseys are on their way home from Christmas dinner.
 They make a few stops to deliver packages.
 JonBenet is seen asleep in the back seat of the car.

 The Ramseys arrive home after 9 o’clock, John carries JonBenet to her room, and he puts the sleeping child to bed in the same clothes she wore that day.
 Patsy will come up and dress JonBenet for bed in a few minutes.
 Shortly, Patsy went to JonBenet's room and removed the sleeping child's black velvet jeans and black vest and put JonBenet in white thermal long-Johns, leaving on her crew neck top and oversized panties.

 Burke is allowed to play until he becomes sleepy.
 He remains downstairs to assemble a miniature parking garage he began earlier.
 John is tired and has a long day tomorrow, he goes to bed.
 Pasty wants a little time to herself and needs to do some last minute house cleaning and finish preparing for tomorrow's trip to their vacation home in Charlevoix, Michigan.